Username

 4. Turn LEFT onto FR1856 and continue 1.7 miles to FR1096.

-5. Turn RIGHT onto FR1096 and continue about half a mile to the 'trail head' which is anywhere you find an area wide enough to stop along the road without blocking it.
+5. Turn RIGHT onto FR1096 and continue about half a mile to the 'trailhead' which is anywhere you find an area wide enough to stop along the road without blocking it.

 NOTE: While you could reach the creek in step 2 by car, a high clearance 4x4 is recommended for steps 3-5.

-Page created by CannondaleKid on Apr 02 2012 7:51 pm
+page created by CannondaleKid on Apr 02 2012 7:51 pm